nanolith/rcpr/contrib/README.md

 =============================

 Some of the software in this library was adapted from open source software written by others.
-This document is meant for calling out these contributions.
+This document is a reference of these contributions.

 Boost Context Library
 ---------------------